ultimate271/notes/book/shortstory/20190222 - Seth And Cain Draft3.md

 Seth chuckled a little bit.
 "Yeah, it did make me very uncomfortable.
 Like, that's not cool man.
-I don't know what our parents tried to teach you when you were growing up, but I know what my parents taught me growing up, and that is, you don't just go pulling swords on people to make points.
+I don't know what our parents tried to teach you when you were growing up, but I know what my parents taught me growing up, and that is, you don't just go pulling swords on people to win arguments.
 So I suppose that, if you are my brother, you wouldn't go around just pointing swords at people.
-That is something a devil would do.
-So I think I have argued myself into saying that I do believe, in spite of everything t hat you say, that you are a devil."
+That is something a devil would do."
+Seth paused, "So I think I have argued myself into saying that I do believe, in spite of everything that you say, that you are a devil."

 Cain just laughed.
 "So be it then.
 I am a devil!"
 Cain was laughing rather loudly now.
 "Oh, imagine that.
 I left my home, and when I return, I am a devil!